 How to Serve Mediterranean Cucumber Salad

-This cucumber and tomato salad is a great summer side salad for a variety of dishes.
-A few ideas include:
+This cucumber and tomato salad is a great summer salad that pairs nicely with a wide variety of dishes.
+Great options for serving this salad include:

 - Serve with grilled chicken or fish.